 If your medical team recommends laxative medication, follow this advice.
 Constipation is easier to prevent than to treat after it occurs.
 Additionally, food can be your ally.
-Include high-fiber foods in meals and snacks every day.
-High-fiber foods include whole-grain and bran cereals, whole-grain breads, oatmeal, brown rice, fruits, vegetables, beans, peas and lentils, as well as nuts and seeds.
+Gradually increase your intake of high fiber foods by including them in meals and snacks.
+Good sources include whole-grain and bran cereals, whole-grain breads, oatmeal, brown rice, fresh fruits, vegetables, beans, peas and lentils, as well as nuts and seeds.

 Drink plenty of water and, don't forget, other beverages count, too.
 Aim for 8 cups of total fluids per day.
 Always check with your registered dietitian nutritionist, doctor or nurse before taking a fiber supplement.